rudderlabs/rudderstack-helm/README.md

   ./
 ```

-**Note:** Configuration specific to
+**Note:** Configuration specific to:
 - Backend can be edited in [rudder-config.toml](https://docs.rudderlabs.com/administrators-guide/config-parameters).
-- Postgres can be edited in pg_hba.conf, postgresql.conf
+- PostgreSQL can be edited in `pg_hba.conf`, `postgresql.conf`

 ## Components

-Installing this helm chart will deploy the following pods and containers in the configured cluster
+Installing this Helm chart will deploy the following pods and containers in the configured cluster:

 #### POD - {Release name}-rudderstack-0 :
 - rudderstack-backend